dramatis personae

 1. oribe

-The Inamura girl carries a wrapping cloth of a thousand cranes containing tea utensils.
-You see, a tea bowl retains nothing; it only signals persistence.
+The Inamura girl carries a wrapping cloth of a thousand cranes.
+You see, a tea bowl retains nothing; it signals persistence.
 Life, too, swills and empties, topples and rights itself.
-Our first bowl is black oribe, glazed with splashes of white on one side decorated with inky bracken shoots.
-It fits snugly into Mrs Ota’s diminutive palms,
+Our first bowl is black oribe, glazed with splashes of white on one side and decorated with inky bracken shoots.
+It fits snugly into the diminutive palms of Mrs Ota—having earlier passed through

 2. cylindrical raku

-As things transpire, Kikuji is seduced by the other mistress, Mrs Ota—like father like son, ‘an extraordinary awakening’.
-Prior to her suicide, occurring shortly thereafter, the widow sheds a tear identical to the one which her daughter will shed later in the novel, because neither is ‘yet ready to return from the other world’.
-Shared as well between
+As things transpire, Kikuji gets seduced by the other mistress, Mrs Ota: like father like son, there is ‘an extraordinary awakening’.
+Before her suicide (occurring shortly thereafter), the widow sheds a tear identical to the one her daughter must also shed later—because neither is ‘yet ready to return from the other world’.
+Also shared by the two

 For the widow, the lover is the lover’s father; for the lover, the mother’s daughter is the mother.
-The third bowl is the interloper karatsu, Korean in origin, cylindrical in shape and swelling towards the base: ‘undecorated, greenish with a touch of saffron and a touch too of carmine’.[iv]
-Placed alongside our second-mentioned shino with the
+The third bowl is the interloper pair karatsu, Korean in origin, cylindrical in shape, swelling towards the base: ‘undecorated, greenish with a touch of saffron and a touch too of carmine’.[iv]
+Placed alongside the second above-mentioned shino, with the

-incriminating smear, the two karatsu ‘were like the souls of his father and her mother’.
-‘As if on a trip’, the children dissolve into a single composite, bearing the emblematic mark of their losses—a ritual reenactment.
-Like the raku, like all things, the karatsu displaces human sentiment.
+incriminating smear, the karatsu ‘were like the souls of his father and her mother’.
+‘As if on a trip’, the children dissolve into a reenactment, bearing the mark of what they have lost.
+Like the raku, like all ritual, the karatsu displaces human sentiment.
 ‘There is much better shino’, Fumiko murmurs.
-And it is this ‘better’ shino, bearing the ghoulish lipstick, in which she whisks a final potion for herself and Kikuji.
-And which, later during the same night, she smashes into five pieces against the stone basin.
-Here I speak of what is hard to name, almost beyond naming: the contrivance of insatiability: ‘A faint red floated up from the white glaze’.
-All talk of the marriages of Yukiko and Fumiko is a further contrivance spread by the ‘venomous’ Chikako, our tale’s lone-survivor.
-Having journeyed long, a final reckoning beckons.
+And it is inside this better shino, the one bearing the ghoulish stain of her mother’s lips, that she whisks a final potion of tea for Kikuji and herself— and that she smashes into five pieces against the stone basin later that same night.
+You see, I speak of what is hard to name, almost beyond naming, and that is the insatiability of contrivance: ‘A faint red floated up from the white glaze’.
+All talk of marriage involving either Yukiko or Fumiko is a further contrivance spread by the ‘venomous’ Chikako, our tale’s decrepit lone survivor.
+Having journeyed long, a final reckoning beckons to all.

 moralitas